sergejsha/csv/README.md

 # Release Notes

+- 0.14 Add linuxArm64 target, update to Kotlin 2.0.21
-- 0.13 Some API changes and DataRow.replaceValue().
-See PR #13 for details.
+- 0.13 Some API changes and DataRow.replaceValue(), see PR #13 for details
 - 0.12 Add HeaderRow and DataRow types, enabling easier data transformations
 - 0.11 Update to Kotlin 2.0.20
 - 0.10 Migrate to the Apache 2.0 license